🔼 Spirituality and Divination: An Inner Journey

 2. Powerful protection

-Used as a talisman for protection against negative energies or entities.
-Very common in magical practices, as an energy shield.
+Used as a talisman of protection against negative energies or entities.
+Very common in magical practices, as an energetic shield.

-Symbol of spiritual ascension and the incarnation of divinity into matter.
+Symbol of spiritual ascension and the embodiment of divinity in matter.
 Used in Kabbalistic rites for prayer, meditation, and elevation.

-Gateway to subtle planes, entities of light, or ancient wisdom.
-In meditation, it helps activate the third eye and crown chakra.
+Gateway to subtle planes, light entities, or ancient wisdom.
+In meditation, it helps activate the third eye and the crown chakra.

-In tradition, notably in the Clavicles of Solomon, we find dozens of specific seals, each linked to:
+In tradition, particularly in the Key of Solomon, there are dozens of specific seals each related to:

 Seal of the 1st Pentacle of Saturn Protection against spirits